The Power of One More Year

 You don’t have to spend the money.

 I’ve shared some ideas of different ways you could spend the extra OMY money, but you don’t have to spend it at all.
-If your FI number was based on spending all that you were planning to spend, you probably accounted for the season passes and plane tickets, and at least a modicum of beer, wine, kombucha, or whatever little luxury you enjoy.
+If your FI number was based on your anticipated retirement spending, you probably accounted for the season passes and plane tickets, and at least a modicum of beer, wine, kombucha, or whatever little luxury you enjoy.

 What if you let your OMY money ride?
-Using the PoF compound interest calculator, you can see that $200,000 left alone for 40 years can be expected to become millions.
+Using a compound interest calculator, you can see that $200,000 left alone for 40 years can be expected to become millions.

 If you plan to do a fair amount of charitable giving in retirement, it’s best to plan for it several years before retiring.
-I’m an advocate of using a donor advised fund (DAF) to build up a large reserve from which you can give.
+I’m an advocate of using a donor advised fund (but WCI is not) to build up a large reserve from which you can give.

 Why 30% over several years?
 I will intelligently donate mutual funds with significant capital gains.
 The cost basis becomes irrelevant when received by the DAF, and nobody pays capital gains taxes.
 When giving appreciated assets, the IRS limits donations to 30% of AGI.
 When donating cash, the limit is raised to 50%, but I want to give in the most tax-efficient manner, so I’m not donating cash.